 Our sole executive officer during 2016 was our President and Chief Executive Officer, Chen Schor.
-Mr. Schor did not receive any compensation for his services in 2016, but purchased restricted stock at the then-current fair market value at incorporation.
+Mr. Schor did not receive any cash compensation for his services in 2016, but purchased restricted stock at the then-current fair market value at incorporation.
+We have elected to provide disclosure in this narrative section for Dr. Mannick and Mr. McCabe who were not executive officers of our company during 2016, but who became executive officers in 2017.

 In March 2017, we appointed Dr. Joan Mannick as our Chief Medical Officer.
-In April 2017, Mr. Schor and Dr. Mannick commenced an employment relationship with us, and at that time, began receiving base salary and eligibility for performance-based bonuses, as described in greater detail below under "-Employment Arrangements with Our Named Executive Officers."
+In April 2017, Mr. Schor and Dr. Mannick commenced an employment relationship with us, and at that time, began receiving base salary and eligibility for performance-based bonuses, as described in greater detail below under "- Employment Arrangements with Our Named Executive Officer and Other Executive Officers."
 John McCabe, our Vice President, Finance, has provided consulting services to us since September 2017, and was appointed to his current position in October 2017.

-In July 2016, the board of directors issued and sold at the then-current fair market value 1,886,363 shares of restricted common stock to each of Mr. Schor and Dr. Mannick as founder shares.
-These equity awards are subject to a repurchase option in favor of us, pursuant to which we may repurchase any unvested shares at the purchase price paid for such shares in the event that either Mr. Schor or Dr. Mannick ceases providing services to us.
-In the case of a qualified funding (as defined in the applicable award agreement), which was satisfied upon the closing of our Series A preferred stock financing, a portion of the unvested shares accelerated and vested in full.
-In the case of a liquidity event (as defined in the applicable award agreement), which includes this initial public offering, the remaining unvested shares will accelerate and vest in full.
+In July 2016, the board of directors issued and sold at the then-current fair market value 2,415,300 shares of restricted common stock to each of Mr. Schor and Dr. Mannick as founder shares.
+These equity awards are subject to a repurchase option in favor of us, pursuant to which we may repurchase any unvested shares at the purchase price paid for such shares in the event that either Mr. Schor or Dr. Mannick ceases providing services to us in the case of a qualified funding (as defined in the applicable award agreement), which includes this initial public offering, a portion of the unvested shares will accelerate and vest in full.
+In the case of a liquidity event (as defined in the applicable award agreement), which includes this initial public offering, a portion of the unvested shares will accelerate and vest in full.